wp-plugins/content-syndication-toolkit-reader/readme.txt

 = 1.0.3 =
 Adds support for advanced SEO options in Content Syndication Toolkit PRO

 = 1.0.4 =
 BugFix: Added support for iframe content such as Youtube, Soundcloud, ect

-== Upgrade Notice ==

-= 1.0.4 =
-BugFix: Added support for iframe content such as Youtube, Soundcloud, ect